Active Learning and CSI Acquisition for mmWave Initial Alignment: Active Learning and Hierarchical Posterior Matching

-the proposed $hiePM$ algorithm selects a codeword at either level $l^*_t$ or $l^*_t+1$ based on which posterior of the corresponding AoA set is closer to $\frac{1}{2}$.
-Given a snapshot of posterior at time $t$, the selection rule is illustrated in Fig.~\ref{fig:hiePM}.
+the proposed $hiePM$ algorithm selects a codeword at either level $l^*_t$ or $l^*_t+1$ according to Alg.~1 below.
+Given a snapshot of the posterior at time $t$, the selection rule is illustrated in Fig.~\ref{fig:hiePM}.
 The algorithm runs for a fixed length of time (fixed-length stopping) or until a certain error probability $\epsilon$ for resolution $1\slash \delta$ is achieved (variable-length stopping).
-The final choice of beamforming vector is determined by the $\epsilon$ and/or $\delta$.
+The final choice of beamforming vector is determined by $\epsilon$ and $\delta$.
 The details of $hiePM$ are summarized in Algorithm 1 below.

 \begin{remark} The $hiePM$ algorithm can be thought of as a noisy generalization of a bisection search where the posterior is used to create almost equally-probable search subsets subject to the codebook $\mathcal{W}^S$.
-Compared with the vanilla bisection method proposed in \cite{Alkhateeb2014}, $hiePM$ allows for significantly lower SNR search outcomes whose reliability are dealt with by efficiently coding over the beamforming vectors depending on the posterior.
-This can be viewed as water-filling in angular domain. \end{remark}
+Compared with the vanilla bisection method proposed in \cite{Alkhateeb2014}, $hiePM$ allows for significantly lower SNR search outcomes whose reliability are dealt with over time.
+This can also be viewed as water-filling in angular domain. \end{remark}

-\begin{remark} See \cite{Shabara2017,Lalitha2017} for a detailed description of the connection between our beam search problem and a channel coding problem in data transmission.
-In this light, the vanilla noise-compensated bisection method of \cite{Alkhateeb2014} can be viewed as a repetition coding strategy which is known to have zero rate, while $hiePM$ \cite{Chiu2018} can be viewed as a constrained (subject to hierarchical codebook $\mathcal{W}^S$) approximation to the capacity achieving posterior matching feedback coding scheme of \cite{Shayevitz2011}. \end{remark}
+\begin{remark} See \cite{Lalitha2017,Shabara2017} for a detailed description of the connection between our beam search problem and a channel coding problem in data transmission.
+In this light, the vanilla noise-compensated bisection method of \cite{Alkhateeb2014} can be viewed as a repetition coding strategy which is known to have zero rate, while $hiePM$ can be viewed as a constrained (subject to hierarchical codebook $\mathcal{W}^S$) approximation to the capacity achieving posterior matching feedback coding scheme of \cite{Shayevitz2011}. \end{remark}